AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 ### Validate the Product Detail Page Data

-We have just created a rule that sets some variables (before the hit goes out).
-We should now be able to see the new data going out in the hit in the Experience Cloud Debugger.
+You have just created a rule that sets some variables (before the beacon goes out).
+You should now be able to see the new data going out in the hit in the Experience Cloud Debugger.

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser and navigate to any product detail page
 1. Click the Debugger icon ![Open the Experience Cloud Debugger](../assets/images/analytics-debuggerIcon.png) to open your **[!UICONTROL Adobe Experience Cloud Debugger]**